 There are plenty of services like that to choose from nowadays and, unfortunately, not all of them work as good as you might expect.
 That’s why I took the time to personally test some of the most popular ones to see which of them actually hold up.
-Before we delve into the services themselves, however, let’s talk a bit about why these types of services are so useful and why you should consider downloading one as soon as possible.
+It’s worth noting that not all of these companies are in direct competition with each other.

 One of the main reasons why Luminati managed to become so successful is because the company uses a very ingenious strategy to secure residential IPs directly from homeowners.
 By using Luminati’s SDK, developers are able to monetize their apps while expanding the proxies network.
 Your resources are shared with Luminati and by doing so, your IP becomes part of the company’s network.
 This system ensures that Luminati’s pool of IPs come from actual homeowners, which makes them a lot more unlikely to be blocked or blacklisted.